Fortinetics Book a call →

 The seductive story is that IL4 is “FedRAMP Moderate plus a few DoD controls.”
 That is technically true.
 In practice, the “few” DoD controls include obligations that require real architectural decisions, and three of them consistently surprise first-time CSPs.

 Data residency and sovereignty.
 DoD requires all in-scope data, processing, and administrative access to reside within US borders.
-“We use AWS US-East-1” is not sufficient — the auditor wants to see every dependency, every integration, every piece of operational tooling, documented as US-resident.
+“We use AWS US-East-1” is not sufficient.
+The auditor wants to see every dependency, every integration, every piece of operational tooling, documented as US-resident.
 Third-party SaaS tools in your operations stack (ticketing, monitoring, collaboration) that route through non-US infrastructure become explicit findings.
 A common fix is provisioning US-only instances of those tools, or replacing them with US-only alternatives.

 Deployment location.
 IL4 permits standard commercial GovCloud regions (AWS GovCloud, Azure Government, sometimes Oracle US Government Cloud).
-IL5 typically requires more restricted environments — AWS GovCloud with additional isolation, Azure Government DoD/GCC High, or specific AWS Secret Region for cleared workloads.
+IL5 typically requires more restricted environments: AWS GovCloud with additional isolation, Azure Government DoD/GCC High, or specific AWS Secret Region for cleared workloads.
 The CSP has to decide which cloud regions to support for each Impact Level, and those decisions drive service-catalog and pricing decisions for the commercial product.

 Sequencing that saves six months